srImathE satakOpAya nama:

-- sErAthu iranguthiyAl – In such lengthy night, at least if one is with the partner in the bed, they can sustain themselves.
+- sErAdhu irangudhiyAl – In such a lengthy night, at least if one is with the partner in the bed, one can sustain.
 But here, you are breaking into pieces due to separation (from your partner).

-- Atpatta emmE pOl – Having lost the heart to him and no having him along in the bed like me, are you also caught in the fragrance for serving his divine feet?
+- Atpatta emmE pOl – Having lost the heart to him and not having him along in the bed like me, are you also caught in the fragrance for serving his divine feet?

-- nIyum – You, who is distinct from the worldly persons.
-You are neither learned in nArAyaNa sUktham which says “pathim viswasya” (bhagavAn is the master of all), yajur ashtakam “yasyAsmi” (I belong to bhagavAn), etc. Nor you are blessed with “mayarvaRa madhinalam” (faultless knowledge/devotion) by bhagavAn.
+- nIyum – You, who are distinct from the worldly persons.
+You are neither learned in nArAyaNa sUktham which says “pathim viswasya” (bhagavAn is the master of all), yajur ashtakam “yasyAsmi” (I belong to bhagavAn) etc. Nor are you blessed with “mayarvaRa madhinalam” (faultless knowledge/devotion) by bhagavAn.
 Though you are not up to my level of knowledge/blessing, still you are suffering like me.

 - thAmam – radiance, garland.
 Here it is explained as garland.

-- kAmuRRAyE – You have reached a stage where you just don’t have the desire to get that garland, but you will live if you get that and you will be finished if you don’t get that.
+- kAmuRRAyE – You have reached a stage where you just don’t have the desire to get that garland, but you will live if you get that and you will perish if you don’t get that.

 In the next article we will enjoy the next pAsuram.